jpetazzo/jpetazzo.github.io/_posts/2020-02-01-quest-minimal-docker-images-part-1.markdown

 (Strictly speaking, there are some methods to troubleshoot our container anyway.
-We can use `docker cp` to get files out of the container; we can use `docker run --net container:` to interact with the network stack; and a low-level tool like `nsenter` can be very powerful.
+We can use `docker cp` to get files out of the container; we can use `docker run --net container:` to interact with the network stack; we can interact with the container's processes with `docker run --pid container:` or even directly from the host;
+similarly, we can enter the container's various namespaces with a low-level tool like `nsenter`.
 Recent versions of Kubernetes have the concept of [ephemeral container]( https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/), though it's still in alpha.
-And let's keep in mind that all these techniques will definitely make our lives more complicated, especially when we have so much to deal with already!)
+So let's keep in mind that while these techniques are available, they will definitely make our lives more complicated, especially when we have so much to deal with already!)

 One workaround here is to use an image like `busybox` or `alpine`